There are differing opinions about whether the flatwound or roundwound design is the best for guitar string construction.

 First of all, we need to know what strings are made of.
 Two or three main components make up a guitar string:

-- Core: which is the steel wire that stretches across the string and gives it form.
+- Core: this is the steel wire that stretches across the string and gives it form.
 Core wires are made mostly from high-carbon steel alloy, but stainless steel is also used at times.
-On an acoustic guitar, usually the 3 highest notes (G, B, and high-E) are pure steel cores with no wrapping or coating.
+On an acoustic guitar, usually, the 3 highest notes (G, B, and high-E) are pure steel cores with no wrapping or coating.

-- Wrapping (winding): which basically increases the width of the string to produce lower notes.
+- Wrapping (winding): this basically increases the width of the string to produce lower notes.

 - Coating: is an optional feature that addresses the string's resistance to corrosion and also provides enhanced playability in some cases.